cisada/Hashedin-by-deloitte/README.md

 # Hashedin-by-deloitte
-recruitement drive question asked in 2025
+recruitment drive question asked in 2025

+# Stock Distribution and String Operations Solutions

+This repository contains optimized solutions to various algorithmic problems involving stock distribution and string operations.

 ## Problems and Solutions